-August 20, 2013 – Adding to the devastation caused by the building collapse in Philadelphia in June, news reports say asbestos has been found among the rubble.
+August 20, 2013 – Adding to the devastation at the collapse site caused by the building collapse in Philadelphia in June, news reports say asbestos has been found among the rubble.
 The city of Philadelphia is investigating these claims to see the potential impact the asbestos may have caused to any parties, including the 125 emergency crews that responded to the crisis.

 The four-story building was ruled asbestos-free by Kenneth Hudson, a licensed asbestos investigator, before the building prematurely collapsed during demolition and killed six people.
 Later developments revealed that Hudson did not conduct a test for asbestos because there was no suspected material that warranted a test.
 Regardless of the questionable actions that may have caused the asbestos to be overlooked, the main focus must remain on the safety of the individuals that came in contact with the hazardous demolition site.